OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 CONMIN, which stands for CONstraint MINimization, is a gradient descent optimization algorithm based on the Method of Feasible Directions.
 It was developed at NASA in the 1970s, and is  currently in the public domain.
-It hasbeen  included in OpenMDAO's Standard Library to provide users with a basic gradient algorithm.
+It has been  included in OpenMDAO's Standard Library to provide users with a basic gradient algorithm.
 The interface for CONMIN is full detailed in :ref:`CONMIN-driver`.